 - 2 cups oil for frying (I use sunflower oil)

-1. Add the onion, garlic, ginger and green chillies to the tomato mixture and grind it all in a blender.
+1. Add the onion, garlic, ginger and green chilies to the tomato mixture and grind it all in a blender.

-6. You can either make your Spicy Parathas with tomato, onion, garlic, ginger & coriander parathas, round or triangle.
+5. You can shape your Spicy Parathas with tomato, onion, garlic, ginger & coriander parathas, round or triangle.

 7. To make an impression here are two styles I like to use: